 Arguments, frustrations, conflicts, disappointments – these are all part of what we call life.
 And we rarely enter these negative interactions alone; stress is often a family affair.
-The old adage is very true, “It takes two to tango;” but, it can also take 3, 4, 10, or more!
+The old adage is very true, “It takes two to tango;” but, the stress dance can be multiplied when you engage 3, 4, 10, or more!

 And, while we’ve all heard the unhelpful expression, “Sticks and stones may break my bones, but words will never hurt me,” research shows that not only can words indeed hurt you, they can kill you.